KevinAst/svelte-native-forms/src/util/ui/tailwind-dynamic-color-themes/README.md

    This is accomplished through [`Themes`].
 You will typically define multiple themes _(that are changeable at run-time)_, but starting out we can get by with one.
-At lease one theme is required, else our system would have **no color** at all.
+At least one theme is required, else our system would have **no color** at all.

    **Our Initial Theme:**